Usilla avenacea: Description

 The colour of the shell is black or brownish-black.
 The impressed lines on the body-whorl have a light chocolate colour.
 The lips are purplish-brown.
 The teeth are white or bluish.

 Animal. — The foot is oblong, truncated in front and rounded behind.
 The tentacles taper cylindrically.
 The eyes are lateral and sessile, at about two-thirds of the length of the tentacles.
 The siphon is long.
 Colour of the animal: dark greenisb-slate, and closely punctured with black and white.
-The tentacles are zoned witb brown.
+The tentacles are zoned with brown.
 The tips are white.

 Distribution

 This marine species occurs off French Polynesia and Hawaii.